corona-warn-app/cwa-website/.github/ISSUE_TEMPLATE/02_questions.md

 ---
 name: "\U00002753 Questions?"
 about: This issue template should not be used anymore!
+Please go to Discussions and create a new discussion choosing the Category "Q&A".
 labels: question

 ---